 Academy participants also take flights in Saint Louis University airplanes with our certified flight instructors, participate in off-campus field trips and explore SLU’s campus.

-The Aviation Summer Academy is sponsored by The Boeing Company and Trans States Airlines.
+The Aviation Summer Academy is sponsored by Republic Airline , Greater St. Louis Business Aviation Association (GSLBAA), The Boeing Company, AeroNavData, Diamond Aircraft and Trans States Airline

 More details found below.
 If you have any questions please contact email@example.com or 314-977-8443.